 January 20, 2023

-To cost-effectively ensure that you are complying with data privacy laws like GDPR and CPRA, business owners will have to manage and track consumers’ requests to opt out, review, access, delete and obtain their data.
-Are you ready for 2023 consumer data privacy laws?
+To ensure that you are complying with data privacy laws like GDPR and CPRA, business owners have to manage and track consumers’ requests to opt out, review, access, delete and obtain their data.
+Are you ready for these new consumer data privacy laws?

 With limited budgets and resources available to implement all the necessary requirements, small and medium-sized businesses may be challenged to comply with consumer data privacy regulations.
 If you fail to comply with CPRA regulations, you may face expensive financial penalties and possible damage to your reputation.